What is Payroll and how are Payroll Calculations done?

 In other cases, employees may have not regularized their attendance, overtime hours or compensatory off was not recorded or approved.

-Each of these situations leads to incorrect calculation of the salary payout and is the primary reason for payroll calculation related challenges, errors, rework and dissatisfaction.
+Each of these situations leads to incorrect calculation of the salary payout and is the primary reason for payroll calculation formula related challenges, errors, rework and dissatisfaction.

 HR needs to run reports and identify any such situations preemptively.
 Employees or managers need to be contacted and errors rectified.